-I work as a freelance writer and photographer.
-Since 1996, I’ve lived in LaGrange, Georgia, but grew up in southwestern Heard County, Georgia.
+I work as a freelance writer, photographer, and editor.
+Since 1996, I’ve lived in LaGrange, Georgia, but grew up in rural Heard County, Georgia.
 Songs My Father Barely Knew (link to excerpt) is my nonfiction novel-in-progress.

 - “You can’t know if it’s any good while you’re writing it.”

 - When I sit down to write

 - An Epiphany, Post-Workshop

 I also write a lot about flowers, animals, rural places, graveyards, and dilapidated buildings.

 - A Turtle Story

 - A Year of Hank